 Efforts to make Carolina a more inclusive environment

-Carolina faculty Kelly Hogan (Director of Instructional Innovation, College of Arts and Sciences; Senior STEM Lecturer) and Viji Sathy (Special Projects Assistant to the Senior Associate Dean for Undergraduate Education; Senior Lecturer, Department of Psychology and Neurosciences) also offer advice for Carolina teachers regarding how to enrich the learning environment to better serve all students.
-Their interview was featured on UNC’s Well Said podcast on “Interactive and Inclusive Classrooms”.
+Carolina faculty Kelly Hogan (Associate Dean of Instructional Innovation, College of Arts and Sciences; Teaching Professor of Biology) and Viji Sathy (Associate Dean of Evaluation and Assessment in the Office of Undergraduate Education and a professor of psychology and neuroscience) also offer advice for Carolina teachers regarding how to enrich the learning environment to better serve all students.
+Here are a few of their resources:

 Resources for further exploration and reflection